hello-fri-end/Chest-Catheter-Classifier/README.md

-# Multi Label Classificaion using Resnet200D
+# Multi Label Classification using Resnet200D
 A dockerised web app made using streamlit that predicts incorrect placement of chest-catheters using X-Ray images.

 ## Description